 If a company use features to drive its roadmap, it will deliver specific information about what it is delivering.
 It may be accurate in the short term, but it may be very skewed in the long term.

 The nature of the product is based on the worth chain.
-From the birth of a product idea to the disposal and possible recycling of obsolete products, marketing managers must understand the value chain to improve product quality.
+From the birth of an idea to the disposal and possible recycling of obsolete products, marketing managers must understand the value chain to improve product quality.
 If he knows where the value-added of the product is, he can make changes to improve the quality of the product.
-Feedback is one of the essential tools to improve product quality.
+Feedback is one of the essential tools to improve quality.
 Most companies launch test products in selected regions.
 They then get feedback from one region and launch the same product.
-After such regular test marketing, the product may be rolled out nationwide.
+After such regular test marketing, it may be rolled out nationwide.